m3dev/gokart/docs/task_information.rst

     #     File extension must be '.pkl'.
     # - ignore_task_names: Optional[List[str]]
     #     List of task names to ignore.
+    # - use_unique_id: bool = True
+    #     Whether to use unique id to dump target file.
+Default is True.
     # Returns
     # -------
     # None